zahard/simple-highlight/README.md

   - Dark and light themes
   - Only JS syntax supported for first version

+## Example
+To see first how it looks like on page, go to  [demo page](https://zahard.github.io/simple-highlight/index.html)

 ## Usage
 First include script to your page
 ```html